abryan1811/MelodyNest/README.md

 The following is how the website will be structured, based on the scope of the project:

+-There are two Navbars, the top Navbar is for user information and help support.
+The second Navbar is for navigating around the website.

-- The Navbar will have a login/register if user isnt logged in to the site.
+- The top Navbar will have a login/register if user isnt logged in to the site.
     - Home page returns the user to the home page.
     - login/register sends user to a login page, with option to register underneath the login form.
     - If a new user registers, after completion it will return to the login and ask the user to login for the first time